 Compiled by Tony, David and Jill in honor of their father’s 80th birthday in 1994.
 Great commentary, with many references to life in Marion.
 The book also contains lengthy excerpts of Frank’s oral history conducted in 1990.
 Similar excerpts appear in the displays set up at Frank’s memorial service.

-Irma Maidenberg obituary, with links to artwork (View PDF), and other tributes.
+Irma Maidenberg obituary, with links to artwork (View PDF)

 The obit appeared in both the Marion and Indianapolis papers.
 At the end of the obit are links to Irma’s artwork, posted by both her granddaughter Johna and her son Reed.

 Click here for Johna’s posting of Irma art Click here for Reed’s gallery of Irma artwork